Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Notable BuildingsRailroads & Streetcars.
 A significant historical year for this entry is 1882.

 Location.
 37° 16.387′ N, 79° 56.391′ W. Marker is in Roanoke, Virginia.
 It is in Downtown.
-Marker is on Norfolk Avenue SE west of Market Street SE, on the right when traveling west.
+It is on Norfolk Avenue SE west of Market Street SE, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Roanoke VA 24011, United States of America.
 Touch for directions.

 Hotel Roanoke and Marker image.
 Click for full size.

-Photographed By Kevin W., December 28, 2008
+Photographed by Kevin W., December 28, 2008

 2. Hotel Roanoke and Marker